Implementing the Robust Design in RMark

 The capture history string

-The fundamental unit of data in RMark is the capture history string: a single character string of 1s and 0s, one digit per sampling occasion, for each individual animal.
+The basic unit of data in RMark is the capture history string: one string of 1s and 0s per animal, a single digit for every sampling occasion.

-For a robust design with 3 primary periods and 3 secondary occasions each, the string has 9 characters.
-For 6 primary periods and 3 secondary occasions, 18 characters.
-The order is: all secondary occasions for primary period 1, then all secondary occasions for primary period 2, and so on.
+A robust design with 3 primary periods of 3 secondary occasions each gives you a 9-character string.
+Six primary periods of 3 secondary occasions gives you 18.
+The order is all the secondary occasions of primary period 1, then all of primary period 2, and so on down the line.

 Animal tagged in period 1, missed in period 2, detected in period 3: